The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 UPRC lost out to Burlington Northern in the takeover battle for Santa Fe, but in 1995 bought the Southern Pacific Rail Corporation for $5.4bn.

-The idea of developing a single, consolidated rail corridor in the area was first floated in 1984, but it was five years before Los Angeles and Long Beach established the Alameda Corridor Transport Authority (ACTA).
+The idea of developing a single, consolidated rail corridor in the area was first brought up in 1984, but it was five years before Los Angeles and Long Beach established the Alameda Corridor Transport Authority (ACTA).
 Design and construction work on the $2.4bn (£1.35bn) project was completed in 2002.
-The four existing routes are replaced by a single consolidated, grade-separated 32km (20 mile) line, connecting with the existing rail network at Redondo Junction, near where the present route crosses the Los Angeles River.
+The four existing routes are replaced by a single consolidated, grade-separated 32km (20 miles) line, connecting with the existing rail network at Redondo Junction, near where the present route crosses the Los Angeles River.

-Promoters hope the line will handle 100 trains a day by 2020, significantly reducing the number of road freight movements a day into the area – which stood at 20,000 per day before the new line.
-Average speed of freight trains is expected to double to 35–40mph, and during 2007 about 18,000 trains used the route with, on average, 50 running every day.
+Promoters hope the line will handle 100 trains a day by 2020, significantly reducing the number of road freight movements a day into the area, which stood at 20,000 per day before the new line.
+Average speed of freight trains is expected to double to 35mph to 40mph, and during 2007 about 18,000 trains used the route with, on average, 50 running every day.

 Depending on inflation, fees are set to increase by between 1.5% and 3% over a 30-year period.
 As of 1 January 2008, fees stood at $18.67, $4.73 and $9.47 respectively.

 Trains using the line are standard US rolling stock, with large General Motors or General Electric diesel locomotives hauling container wagons, often stacked two high, piggyback trains, mixed freight and other bulk goods such as coal or oil.